 Theatre Topics accepts submissions in the following three formats:

 Peer-reviewed article A double-spaced MS Word file 4,000–6,000 words in length should be sent as an attached MS Word file.
-In order to facilitate blind peer review, a separate file should contain a title page with author’s name, address, e-mail address, telephone number, and institutional affiliation.
+In order to facilitate double blind peer-review, a separate file should contain a title page with author’s name, address, e-mail address, telephone number, and institutional affiliation.
 Only the article title should appear at the head of the article file.
 The author’s name and/or institution should not appear in the article file itself.
+Please submit articles using MLA formatting.

 Book Reviews The journal publishes reviews of works relevant to theatre pedagogy and praxis.
 Interested reviewers for Topics should send a resume and a letter indicating areas of expertise to the Book Review Editor, Megan Sanborn Jones, at firstname.lastname@example.org.
 Also, please consult the Theatre Journal Books Received list for an ongoing list of books we wish to have reviewed.
 These appear twice annually in issues of Theatre Journal.
 Commissioned authors will be provided more detailed guidelines.